 For performance, the Toyota RAV4 has the advantage.
 It offers three powertrain options: a 2.5-liter four-cylinder engine (203 hp), a hybrid (219 hp), and a plug-in hybrid with the RAV4 Prime (308 hp).
 In comparison, the Chevy Equinox only offers one engine option: a turbocharged 1.5-liter four-cylinder engine (170 hp).

 The RAV4 is the more efficient choice.
 The gas-powered RAV4 has a gas mileage of up to 28 city/35 highway mpg, while the RAV4 Hybrid has a fuel economy of up to 41 city/38 highway mpg.
 Efficiency is also very impressive for the RAV4 Prime.
 It has a fuel economy of 94 MPGe when driving in electric-only mode and 38 combined mpg in hybrid mode.
 In comparison, the Equinox has a gas mileage of up to 26 city/31 highway mpg.

 If you want a compact SUV that can tow, then the RAV4 is the better choice for you.
-It has a maximum towing capacity of 1,500 pounds, while the Equinox isn’t even rated for towing.
+It has a maximum towing capacity of 3,500 pounds, compared to 1,500 pounds for the Equinox.

 RAV4 vs. Equinox: Off-road capabilities

 Do you want to drive far off the beaten path?
 If so, then you’ll want to go with the Toyota RAV4.
 Along with its traction-enhancing available all-wheel drive system, it offers an off-road-focused model with the RAV4 TRD Off-Road.
 While the Equinox gives customers the option for an all-wheel drive system, it doesn’t offer an off-road model.
 Furthermore, the RAV4 has a higher ground clearance than the Equinox (8.6 vs. 8.0 inches).